Ectoderm specification: Identification of XFDL156

 Construction of a cDNA library from animal caps at a stage of 11.5, cloned into expression vector and generated mRNA.
 The synthetic RNA was then injected into embryos and the animal caps of these collected embryos were obtained and submitted to activin treatment.
 Xbra was recovered by selecting the clone that represses the mesodermal marker Xbra.

 Localization of XFDL156

 Since XFDL156 is a factor that interacts with p53, the localization of this protein is in the nucleus (Sasai et al., 2008).
 The mRNA of XFDL156 is maternally deposited and then expressed zygotically.
 The gene expression timeline shows a higher level of expression at early gastrula and a half decrease in expression at mid-gastrula and by the stage 20 the expression fades.

 Protein function of XFDL156

 XFDR zinc finger binds to the regulatory region of p53 located at the C-terminal domain and its expression is not affected by the presence of activin, FoxI1e or XLPOU91 transcription factors.

 Loss and gain-of-function in XFDL156

-Loss-of-function by morpholino, causes incorrect mesodermal differentiation in the ectoedermal regions; this is caused by the desuppression of mesodermal markers (Xbra, VegT and Mix.2).
+Loss-of-function by morpholino, causes incorrect mesodermal differentiation in the ectodermal regions; this is caused by the desuppression of mesodermal markers (Xbra, VegT and Mix.2).
 Gain-of-functions causes decrease in expression of mesodermal markers.